ostracod/ostracode-old/languageDocumentation/builtIn.md

 OstraCode has the following built-in functions:

 * `print($item)` prints item `$item` to standard output.
+* `symbol($name)` creates a new symbol.
+Every symbol is globally unique. `$name` is optional, and must be a string if provided. `$name` is used in the `toString` representation of the symbol, but otherwise does not affect the uniqueness of the symbol.
 * `getType($item)` returns the type of item `$item` known at evaltime.
     * If the type of `$item` conforms to `typeT`, `getType` returns the type of the type.
     * If the type of `$item` conforms to `valueT`, `getType` may return a type which is less specific than the type known at comptime.